vmware-tanzu/velero/design/volume-snapshot-data-movement/volume-snapshot-data-movement.md

 - Set PV's ```claimRef``` to the provided PVC and set ```velero.io/dynamic-pv-restore``` label

 ## Working Mode
 It doesn’t mean that once the data movement feature is enabled users must move every snapshot.
-We will support below two working modes:
+We will support below three working modes:
 - Don’t move snapshots.
 This is same with the existing CSI snapshot feature, that is, native snapshots are taken and kept
 - Move snapshot data and delete native snapshots.
 This means that once the data movement completes, the native snapshots will be deleted.
+- Move snapshot data and keep X native snapshots for each volume.
+This means snapshot data is moved first and also several native snapshots will be kept according to users' configuration.

-For this purpose, we need to add a new option in the backup command as well as the Backup CRD.
+For this purpose, we need to add new options in the backup command, the Backup CRD and Velero server parameters.
 The same option for restore will be retrieved from the specified backup, so that the working mode is consistent.

 ## Backup and Restore CRD Changes